pollfish/docs/unity.md

   } else {
     // we are in foreground again.
     ispaused=false;

-    #if UNITY_IPHONE

     /* you can use this on Android too, but test since low end devices may freeze */ Pollfish.PollfishInitFunction ((int)pollfishPosition, padding, appDeveloperKey, debugMode, customMode);

-    #endif

   }
 }
 ```

-*Calling Pollfish init on other times on Android may cause UI freezing on low end devices.

-### Manually call show and hide (optional)
+### 5\.
+Manually show or hide Pollfish (optional)

-You can manually show or hide Pollfish by calling anywhere after initialization of Pollfish:
+You can manually show or hide Pollfish anytime, by calling anywhere after initialization:

 ```
 Pollfish.ShowPollfish ();